rschraml/webprog22-html/Task14.md

 The ordered list is navigation, so indicate that.
 In that navigation…

 - the word “Chartreuse” always links to the latest version of your Chartreuse page
 - the word “Home” always links to the latest version of the Home (index) page

+**Furthermore:**

-The `<title>` is Tertiary :: Colors.
+- The `<title>` is Tertiary :: Colors.

-The content above the horizontal rule is an article.
+- The content above the horizontal rule is an article.
 Mark it up as such.

-There are two instances of highlighted text on the page.
+- There are two instances of highlighted text on the page.
 Mark them up appropriately.

-The following implied sections (notice the word implied) are all in the page’s footer, so mark them up appropriately: Contact, Socialize, Tools, News. index.html
+- The following implied sections (notice the word implied) are all in the page’s footer, so mark them up appropriately: Contact, Socialize, Tools, News.

+## index.html

 Create **index-02.html** by duplicating **index-01.html** & update **index-02.html** as follows.